Historical significance

 Historical significance is a historiographical key concept that explores and seeks to explain the selection of particular social and cultural past events for remembrance by human societies.
 This element of selection involved in both ascribing and analyzing historical significance is one factor in making the discipline of history distinct from the past.
 Historians consider knowledge of dates and events within and between specific historical periods the primary content of history, also known as "first-order knowledge" or substantive concepts.
 In contrast, historical significance is an example of a subject specific secondary key concept or "second-order knowledge" also known as a meta-concept, or disciplinary concept, which is typically used to help organize knowledge within a subject area, frame suitable areas of inquiry, provide the framework upon which substantive knowledge can be built, and map learner progression within a subject discipline.
 Specifically with regards to historical significance, the way dates and events are chosen and ascribed relative significance is not fixed and can change over time according to which criteria were used to form the judgement of significance as well as how those criteria were chosen themselves in the first place.
 This aspect to significance has been described as:“a flexible relationship between us and the past”.

-Historical significance is often regarded as involving judging why a particular person or even is remembered and why another is not, it is this aspect of reasoned and evaluative judgement about historical significance that makes history writing differ from being simply a record of past events. "as soon as we turn to questions of significance—of why something happened versus the mere fact of its happening—history becomes an act of judgment."
+Historical significance is often regarded as involving judging why a particular person or event is remembered and why another is not, it is this aspect of reasoned and evaluative judgement about historical significance that makes history writing differ from being simply a record of past events. "as soon as we turn to questions of significance—of why something happened versus the mere fact of its happening—history becomes an act of judgment."

 This emphasis on exploring what has been deemed significant by certain societies in contrast to what has been left out of the historical record has led to historical significance often being paired with the concept of historical silence, which looks at why and how certain social class, racial, and/or ethnic groups have not featured in the historical record or whose contributions have not been seen as significant at particular times, and in particular contexts.
 Thus historical significance is not an intrinsic or fixed property of a particular historical event but rather more of an assessment of who, why, and how that event was judged significant enough to be remembered.
 With this potential fluidity in mind, it therefore follows that any assessment of historical significance should not be seen as fixed or permanent. "historical significance is not an enduring or unchanging characteristic of any particular event.
 It is a contingent quality that depends on the perspective from which that event is subsequently viewed."